Vpowgh/MetnoWeather/README.md

 # Release notes
 v1.3
 - Add daily high and low temperatures.
+- Altitude truncated to integer as it should be given as whole meters.

 v1.2
 - Better compliancy to met.no Terms Of Service: Using If-Modified-Since headers for queries.